bryce-carson/ehpi/README.md

 arguments of model parameters and model options are either irrelevant to other models, or are used in clever ways to disable or enable a compartment.

-## Acknowledgement
+## Acknowledgements
-While uncredited in the package DESCRIPTION file, [Khanh Le](https://github.com/kle6951/) and [Tobias Wondwossen](https://github.com/Toby-exe) each contributed their time in writing epidemic models in the episim Shiny application for which this package is derived from and written for.
+While not given credit in the package DESCRIPTION file, [Khanh Le](https://github.com/kle6951/) and [Tobias Wondwossen](https://github.com/Toby-exe) each contributed their time on the job in writing epidemic models in the episim Shiny application for which this package is ultimately derived from and written for.
 Their willingness to listen to me drone on about R and their patience with me in my first role as a lead developer is appreciated.
+I hope the future of this package inspires them and teaches them some interesting lessons in R programming.

 Thanks to [Dr. Ashok Krishnamurthy](https://github.com/ashokkrish) for believing in my skills as a developeR and happily giving me the reigns of two Shiny